Farru0511/smartbridge-project/README.md

   - `paper/`
   - `cardboard/`
   - `trash/`
-- Ready for enhancement with machine learning or image classification in futur
+- Ready for enhancement with machine learning or image classification in future